FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 17th November 2023.md

 Scheme (ICOB), which was a once-off grant to benefit up to 130,000 small and medium

 businesses at a cost of €250m.
-The detailed terms and conditions attached to the grant were--- 4
+The detailed terms and conditions attached to the grant were
+---
+4

 to be finalised by the Minister.
 The details of the scheme would be finalised for